VA loan calculator

 VA loan basics

-VA loans are mortgages backed by the U.S. Department of Veterans Affairs (VA) and are available to qualifying active-duty military service members, veterans and their surviving spouses.
-To get one, you’ll need to obtain your Certificate of Eligibility (CoE) from the VA.
-There are several types of VA loans, such as a VA purchase mortgage, construction loan, streamline refinance and more.
-Notably, for those purchasing with a VA mortgage, there is no down payment requirement or need to pay mortgage insurance.
+VA loans are mortgages guaranteed by the U.S. Department of Veterans Affairs (VA) and are available to qualifying active-duty military service members, veterans and surviving spouses.
+There are several types of VA loans, such as a VA purchase mortgage, VA construction loan, streamline refinance and more.
+Notably with a VA loan, there's no down payment requirement or need to pay mortgage insurance.
 However, you will need to pay a funding fee.

 VA funding fee and other costs to consider

-The VA funding fee is a fee most VA loan borrowers pay either at closing or roll into the loan balance.
+The VA funding fee is a fee most VA loan borrowers pay either at closing or as part of their loan balance.
 The fee is a percentage of the loan amount, and the percentage varies depending on whether you’re buying or refinancing, whether you’ve had a VA loan before and the down payment size if you’re making one.

 The VA funding fee is not accounted for in this calculator.
-There are other fees you may also need to pay and should factor into your budget.
-These fees include:
+There are other fees you may also need to pay and should factor into your budget, such as:

 - Homeowners insurance